 This course is an introduction to the artistic practice of book arts, also called artists' books.
 Through a progression of exercises, demonstrations and projects, the conceptual thinking and artistic skills that go into the planning and making of artists' books will be explored.
 Projects may incorporate various procedures of Eastern and Western book forms, adhesive and nonadhesive bindings and experimental book forms.
 Students will explore the intersection of text and image, and the effect of technological innovations, such as digital publishing, on the codex book form.
 Readings, presentations and discussions on the development of the book art genre will place book arts within the context of contemporary cultural expressions such as sociopolitical commentary, poetic association, explorations of the nature of language and carriers of the narrative tradition.
 This counts toward the introductory requirement for the major and minor.
 No prerequisite.
 Offered once a year.

 This course is an introduction to the fundamental technical and aesthetic issues of black-and-white photography with emphasis on using the medium for personal expression.
 Students will work through a series of problems designed to increase understanding of basic camera operation, black-and-white darkroom techniques, and art-making strategies.
 Regular critiques are scheduled to increase understanding of communicating with an audience and sharpen the ability to analyze and discuss works of art.
 No prior photographic experience is needed, but a reliable manual film camera is required.
+Until the risk of coronavirus transmission allows for safe use of our darkrooms, this course will be offered online using digital photography processes.
 This counts toward the introductory requirement for the major and minor.
 No prerequisite.
 Offered every semester.

 This introductory course will enable students to explore digital media while engaging in aesthetic and conceptual practices in contemporary art.
 They will come to understand the fundamentals of visual form and to develop technical skills with a variety of camera and computer tools, including still-image and video editing programs.
 Personal studio projects will cover a variety of subjects, such as the relationship between the arts, popular culture and the liberal arts, the historic role of technology in the arts, and the role of one's cultural and historical context in the creation and interpretation of artwork.
 Through theory and practice, students will enhance their art-criticism skills, allowing for productive group interactions and the defining of personal aesthetic vision.
 Presentations and demonstrations by the professor will be supplemented by student research and response to contemporary artists and issues.
 At least ten hours of work per week outside of class is required.
 This counts toward the introductory requirement for the major and minor.
 No prerequisite.
 Offered every semester.